 In March, 2014 Tracy had several radio interviews such as Dr. Terri Dees on WSRQ in Sarasota, FL regarding the importance of diet and Autism.
 In June, her recipe was included in Mylan (makers of EpiPen) ecookbook “Get Cooking!” located on their website.
 Tracy also became a part of the Gluten and Allergen Free Wellness Event Blogger Team for the Raleigh, NC location as well as an Enjoy Life Foods Preferred Blogger in August.

-Tracy has written several product reviews, guest blogs such as her “How the Grinch Saved Thanksgiving” – MyKidsFoodAllergies , her December 2013 “It’s The Great SunButter, Charlie Brown” for SunButter and her articles for SurfSweets (to view the complete list, simply go to the Interviews and Articles link).
+Tracy has written several product reviews, guest blogs such as her “How the Grinch Saved Thanksgiving” – MyKidsFoodAllergies , “It’s The Great SunButter, Charlie Brown” for SunButter and her articles for SurfSweets (to view the complete list, simply go to the Interviews and Articles link).
 She has also had the proud privilege to have been sponsored by many wonderful allergy-friendly companies such as Brothers-All-Natural, Winona Pure Oils, SunButter and Smart Flour Foods.
 Tracy’s presence has expanded to radio and television segments all across the United States.

 Tracy plans to continue do more to raise awareness within the community and she currently helps by working with many Doctors in her area as well as consulting and attending group talks.
 She will also have a certification in BioIndividual Nutrition in November 2014 to help her broaden her knowledge of working with a variety of special diets for her clients.